 Questions to ask:

 - What process do you have in place to allow Data Subjects to update their information or withdraw consent?
 When advising Data Subjects of the information you hold and for what purpose you hold it, they must be given details of how to update their information or withdraw consent.
 This procedure should be covered in the POPIA policies and procedures manual.
+It is advisable to develop procedures for automatically checking the accuracy of information on a regular basis, but sending a validation request to the data subjects.

 The data subject whose information you are collecting must be aware that you are collecting such personal information and for what purpose the information will be used.